 The last apple coffee cake was so good I had to make another one.
 This is a dark, soft, tight crumbed loaf pan applesauce cake with caramel icing.
+Update: I also now make it as an Instant Pot applesauce cake.
+The Instant Pot directions are at the end.

 Originally from Food 52, I changed a Bundt cake version to loaf pan form.
 It’s terrific, and the caramel icing is fool-proof.
 Also, it freezes well — at least before you ice it.
 I made this yesterday, froze it, unwrapped it and iced it before serving.